ZacRayTho/ZacRayTho.github.io/blog.md

     care for them or the pay at the end of the road wasn't worth it to me.
 Of course I also want to provide for my family aswell, and be able to take care of them.
 But at the moment my girlfriend lives with her sister and I roommate with my mother so I'd say its mostly my want to better myself.

+## 2-10-23 Sprint 1 VanillaJS

+### What did you learn about that helped you understand the development process?

+    You can't have everything right when you want it ,and you can't always expect to get back the results you want.
+    thats how APIs work,you have to program accordingly to so as not to hinder the User experience waiting on results of an API.
+    and you have to defensively program incase the API doesn't return what you expected.

+### What does it mean to develop good code?

+    It means to develop code that gets the job done in the most simple way without hindering performance or user experience. it means good documentation/pseudocode to back up your code so its easier understanding it after a week or in the case that someone else has to interact with it.

+### What does it mean to be a good developer?

+    to practice good coding practices and understand the end goal thoroughly before even beginning the code.

+### What is one thing that programmers hate doing?

+    typing and repeating themselves,so they made functions and thousands of libraries that are open source and free to use for anyone who wants them.